-1) Smell whether there is any pungent smell
+1) Smell for any pungent odor.

 3) Is the adhesive used environmentally friendly?